-Ashley went to massage school in Missoula, MT at the Montana School of Massage in 2003 earning a certificate in massage therapy.
-She has been a licensed massage therapist in Washington State since 2005, and is also certified by Kate Jordan in pre/post natal massage treatment.
+Ashley went to massage school in Missoula, MT at the Montana School of Massage earning a certificate in massage therapy and is also certified by Kate Jordan in pre/post natal massage treatment.
 Treatment work is Ashley’s favorite modality, she likes to focus on specific tension patterns ranging in severity from acute symptoms to chronic discomfort.
 Her massage technique blends deep tissue and Swedish utilizing firm pressure and long sweeps following the muscle contour and functional muscle shape.
 The results will make you feel like you’ve reached another ethereal dimension but physically you have made real progress on your original goal.

 Brian was inspired to become a massage therapist after experiencing firsthand the effectiveness of body work in dealing with the aches and pains of being a mountain guide.
-He attended the Swedish Institute in New York City, graduating in 2006, where he studied both western and eastern massage modalities, including shiatsu and Thai massage, as well as exercise physiology, becoming a NSCA certified personal trainer.
-After 5 years of practice, his love of shiatsu led to studying acupuncture at the Seattle Institute of Oriental Medicine, graduating in 2013.
+He attended the Swedish Institute in New York City where he studied both western and eastern massage modalities, including shiatsu and Thai massage, as well as exercise physiology, becoming a NSCA certified personal trainer.
+His love of shiatsu led to studying acupuncture at the Seattle Institute of Oriental Medicine..
 Brian practices Japanese style acupuncture, western therapeutic massage, shiatsu, and Thai massage.

 Since she was little, Charylie has been massaging aching feet, tired backs, and tight shoulders whenever she had the chance.
 It means so much to her to bring people relaxation and relief from chronic tension and injuries.
 She is skilled in Swedish, Deep Tissue and Sports massage, as well as Trigger Point Therapy, Neuromuscular Facilitation and other treatment modalities.
 Charylie’s intention is to continue expanding her knowledge of the body though classes and lifelong training.
 Integrating relaxation and therapeutic techniques to deliver a balanced and individualized massage is her goal with every client.
 Forming a cooperative, supportive relationship with clients who want to take an active role in their health and wellness is her ultimate goal.
 Sharing her knowledge to help others become more aware of how their bodies work is inspiring and fun.
 Turning people in sleepy puddles of Jell-o is also fun for her.